kaleoyster/actuarial-model-nbi/docs/methodology.md

 ## 📝 There are few consideration regarding the computation of the actuarial model

+- When using the mortality rates as baseline:
+    - Does computing with a denominator of 0 useful / valid as concluding 0 for life-table.
+    - Zero in the denominator suggest that there are no available records for that age.
+That doesn't necessarily translate to no deaths.

+- It would be much more wiser to have an instantaneous rate of failure for several study windows.
+These study windows are four years apart.
+- The study windows represent bridges built during these time windows and then surviving for the next windows.

+2. The hazard rate computes instantaneous rate of failure.
+3. **Focus:** The study needs to focus on one single component of the bridge such as `deck`.
+4. **Definition:** We need to define repair and reconstruction.
+This could be defined using the `Bridge Intervention Matrix`.
+    - Instead of calling the death of the bridge, we can introduce a term `deterioration until maintenance`.
+Do we need to compute the total number of deterioration until maintenance?

+5. **Correct span for the study window:** By referring to older literature, we can identify the study windows.
+    → **Research question: How to find the appropriate span for the study window using data driven methods?**

+6. **Application:** This methodology can guide in answering the questions regarding the `average daily traffic` effect on the `deck` repair and maintenances.

 1. We need to find the appropriate length of the study window.
     - Determining the appropriate length of the study window using historical evidence.